 United Way of Central Massachusetts helps many local organizations gain funding to help community efforts.

 Each year they post a wish list for their organizations that easily allows you to choose where to donate or volunteer this holiday season.

 Photo: United Way of Central Massachusetts

 125 Providence Street, Worcester

-For nearly a century, the Girls Inc. of Worcester has aimed to dedicate themselves to empowering young women, ranging from ages 5 to 18 to achieve their goals and dreams.
+For 100 years, the Girls Inc. of Worcester has aimed to dedicate themselves to empowering young women, ranging from ages 5 to 18 to achieve their goals and dreams.
 The organization supports these women to become healthy, educated, and independent figures.

 Points of emphasis that are translated from Girls Inc. of Worcester faculty to its clients include, appropriate ways to confront challenges, resisting peer pressure, and viewing college as a tangible facet in their lives